 Community Resources and Supports

 Local community resources and supports are a vital aspect of patient care.
 Our Social Work team in the Renal program frequently utilize and refer patients to various local agencies for patient assistance, financial support, caregiver support, education, and interactive community events.
 If you or a family member are in need of additional assistance, please speak with your social worker and care team about how they can help.
-For more information on what supports might be in place in near you, please see our list of Community Resources.

 Pain Reduction During Cannulation

 Progressive Muscle Relaxation:

 One way the body reacts to fear, anxiety, stress and worry is muscle tension.
 The muscle tension in our bodies causes us to experience muscle aches and pains and also can leave many people feeling exhausted.
 Pain feels more extreme when the muscles are tense.
 People on dialysis who are awaiting their first cannulation of their new fistula tell us that they often experience anticipatory fear and worry about the possible pain.
 Progressive muscle relaxation can be helpful because it teaches us to notice how our muscles become tense when we are experiencing the fear response and also teaches us how to release and relax the tension.